Audit firm’s appeal in Livent case seen as bellwether for industry, shareholders

 The Ontario Superior Court ruled in 2014 that Deloitte ignored red flags about problems at Livent, and imposed damages totalling over $130-million with interest.
 The Ontario Court of Appeal upheld the decision in early 2016.
 Deloitte has appealed further to the Supreme Court.

 In written arguments filed in advance of the Supreme Court hearing, the CCGG said the lower court ruling should be upheld because it “sends a message that auditors should not be pushed around.”
-The coalition said it is well-known that auditors can face pressure and threats from management when they raise concerns, but they will be more likely to hold firm if they know they face legal risks.
+The coalition said it is well known that auditors can face pressure and threats from management when they raise concerns, but they will be more likely to hold firm if they know they face legal risks.

 “If auditors cannot be held to account in the extraordinary circumstances of this case, it is difficult to imagine a case in which auditors would be held liable,” the CCGG said.
 “If auditors can avoid liability here, no economically rational auditor would resist management pressure.”